jhudsl/OTTR_Template/getting_started.md

 Images should be stored in `resources/images/` or you can link directly to your GoogleSlides following [the instructions here](https://www.evernote.com/shard/s425/client/snv?noteGuid=fd22f17a-5b1e-c3d6-eb85-e47c20aa4b1d&noteKey=58951432cb4f6f996ad9a28df6852248&sn=https%3A%2F%2Fwww.evernote.com%2Fshard%2Fs425%2Fsh%2Ffd22f17a-5b1e-c3d6-eb85-e47c20aa4b1d%2F58951432cb4f6f996ad9a28df6852248&title=Google%2Bslides).

+## Learning Objectives Formatting

+Each chapter should start with Learning objectives!
+You can use [this handout](https://www.bu.edu/cme/forms/RSS_forms/tips_for_writing_objectives.pdf) to help you craft learning objectives.

+Learning objectives should be stated both in the slides and in the beginning of each bookdown chapter.
+Because of this, you may find it most handy to use the [`List layout`](https://docs.google.com/presentation/d/1-7UvgVq5tP1pasTEErUM3bJFH2fU_pilH6i6_81CCXU/export/png?id=1-7UvgVq5tP1pasTEErUM3bJFH2fU_pilH6i6_81CCXU&pageid=gcf0c1d8548_0_141) slide for stating your Learning objectives and then embed that in the book from your GoogleSlides [the instructions here](https://www.evernote.com/shard/s425/client/snv?noteGuid=fd22f17a-5b1e-c3d6-eb85-e47c20aa4b1d&noteKey=58951432cb4f6f996ad9a28df6852248&sn=https%3A%2F%2Fwww.evernote.com%2Fshard%2Fs425%2Fsh%2Ffd22f17a-5b1e-c3d6-eb85-e47c20aa4b1d%2F58951432cb4f6f996ad9a28df6852248&title=Google%2Bslides).

 ## Bookdown Rendering

 As you modify the names of the chapters of your course and add more chapters (using the `.Rmd` files), you need to update the `_bookdown.yml` file accordingly.